 The core team is based in the University of Edinburgh, Scotland and is administratively housed within the School of Health in Social Science.

-Larry Doi (Deputy Director)
+Larry Doi (Co-Director)

-Larry is a Senior Lecturer in Applied Public Health in the School of Health in Social Sciences.
+Larry is a Senior Lecturer in Applied Public Health in the School of Health in Social Sciences and one of the SCPHRP Co-Directors.
 He received his PhD in Public Health from the University of Stirling.
 He holds a master’s degree in Public Health from the University of Edinburgh and an honours degree in Biology from the University of Cape Coast, Ghana.
 He also holds a postgraduate certificate in Academic Practice from the University of Edinburgh and he is a Fellow at the Higher Education Academy.
 His methodological expertise is in systematic reviews, developing and evaluating complex public health interventions, evaluability assessment and realist evaluation.
 In line with SCPHRP’s mandate, he is interested in undertaking research in collaboration with decision makers and service users.
 His research interest is in maternal and child health.
 Larry has been involved in several research projects and he is currently Principal Investigator on a Scottish Government funded grant to evaluate the universal health visiting pathway in Scotland.
 He is also currently the Postgraduate Research Director (Nursing Studies) and a course organiser a number of courses, including Global Public Health (both on-campus and Online) and the MN Dissertations.

 Email: Larry.Doi@ed.ac.uk